-- A practice session shall be defined as any instructional or conditioning activity on the field, court, mat, or track or in the pool, weight room, or classroom such as team meetings, film reviews, chalkboard sessions, warm up and cool down exercises, drills, and mandatory strength training, etc. Practice is defined as the time a participant engages in physical activity.
+- 4.2.1 Practice is defined as the time a participant engages in physical activity.
 Each practice shall be no more than two hours in length.
 Warm-up, stretching, and cool-down activities are to be included as part of the practice time.
 All conditioning and/or weight room activities shall be considered practice.
 There shall never be more than two practices a day, nor more than six consecutive days of practices including physical activity or walk-through.
 On days when two practices are conducted, neither practice shall exceed two hours in length and must be separated with at least three continuous hours of recovery time between the end of the first practice and the beginning of the next practice.
 Students-athletes shall not participate in more than five hours of activities on practice days including a one hour walk-through session.
 A walk-through shall be defined as a teaching opportunity with no protective equipment (i.e. shin guards, helmets, etc.) or equipment related to a given sport (i.e. soccer balls, field hockey sticks, etc).
 Student-athletes shall have unrestricted access to drinking water and be permitted a minimum of one five-minute rest period during each hour of practice.
 Member schools shall comply with the heat related practice modifications posted on the DIAA website.
 Member schools shall conduct a minimum of 21 calendar days of practice under the supervision of the school's coaching staff prior to the first scheduled contest in all sports. - 4.2.2 Practice sessions as well as all instructional activity on the field, court, mat, or track or in the pool, weight room, or classroom such as team meetings, film reviews, blackboard sessions, warm-up and cool-down exercises, drills or mandatory strength training shall be limited to two (2) hours on official school days.
 Split sessions may be conducted, but practice time shall not exceed two (2) hours for any individual athlete.
 The two hour practice limitation does not include time for noninstructional activities such as dressing, showering, transportation, or training room care. - 4.2.3 Practicing on holidays and weekends shall be left to the individual schools and conferences.
-However, there shall be one day of no activity (practice, scrimmage or contests) during any seven day period. - 4.2.4 There must be one day of no activity (practice, scrimmage, or contest) during any seven-day period. - 4.2.45 A student shall be required to practice for a period of at least seven (7) calendar days prior to participating in a contest.
-However, if an eighth grade student has been participating in a state tournament during the preceding sports season and is unable to begin practicing at least seven (7) calendar days before his/her team's first contest, he/she shall be exempt from this requirement. - 4.2.56 A school which exceeds the two hour practice limitation shall pay a \$500.00 fine. - 4.3 Maximum Game Schedules and Designated Sports Seasons: - 4.3.1 The maximum number of regularly scheduled interscholastic contests or competition dates for each team and individual in the recognized sports and their sports season shall be designated by the DIAA Board of Directors.
+However, there shall be one day of no activity (practice, scrimmage or contests) during any seven day period. - 4.2.4 There must be one day of no activity (practice, scrimmage, or contest) during any seven-day period. - 4.2.5 A student shall be required to practice for a period of at least seven (7) calendar days prior to participating in a contest.
+However, if an eighth grade student has been participating in a state tournament during the preceding sports season and is unable to begin practicing at least seven (7) calendar days before his/her team's first contest, he/she shall be exempt from this requirement. - 4.2.6 A school which exceeds the two hour practice limitation shall pay a \$500.00 fine. - 4.2.1 Member schools shall comply with the following for all practice sessions: